JeffreySarnoff/SaferIntegers.jl/docs/src/howtouse.md

 - shifts (`>>>`, `>>`, `<<`) check for overflow then return the same type as that shifted
 - powers (`^`) check for overflow then return the same type as that of the base powered

-When the intent is to propagate safety, use a `SafeInteger` on the left hand side of a shift and as the base number to a power.
-When the intent is to check for overflow and propagate an unsafe integer, use an unsafe integer on the left hand side of a shift and as the base number to a power with a `SafeInteger` on the right hand side of a shift and as the power to which a base number is raised.
+To check for overflow and propagate safety:
+    - use a `SafeInteger` on the left hand side of a shift
+    - use a `SafeInteger` as the base number that is raised to a power

+To check for overflow only:
+    - use a `SafeInteger` on the right hand side of a shift
+        - and an unsafe integer on the left hand side
+    - use a `SafeInteger` as the power to which the base number is raised
+        - and an unsafe integer as the base number